-The Y-CAP Garden is a community service project partnership between the YMCA and the Orange Grove Center Group Home (a home for the physically and mentally disabled).
+The Y-CAP Garden is an important part of the afterschool and summer program at all three locations.
 Our vegetable and fruit garden is planted and cared for by the Y-CAP students.

 Lessons the Garden Teaches:

 The Y-CAP students learn responsibility and hard work as they care for the gardens.
 From the first planting of seedlings in the early spring to the bountiful harvest during the Summer and Fall, to the preparation of the soil for next season, they are learning about plant growth, natural fertilizers and reclycling rain water.
 They exercise their writing abilities as they journal their gardening activities.